aws-samples/aws-mobile-appsync-events-starter-ios/README.md

 - GraphQL Mutations
   - Create new events
   - Create comments on existing events
+  - Delete an event (swipe left on event)

 - GraphQL Queries
   - Get all events (w/ pagination support)